mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 "I don’t remember.
 I had done some research on it, but I don't remember what it meant."

 After some research, Gyuna said, “You’re a hind let loose.
 In other words, you’re a scout who goes out and comes back with good news.
 You’re also one with natural affection.”
 She turned to me and smiled.
-“No wonder I feel so much better now.
+“No wonder I feel so much better now!
 You're one who emanates natural affection.
 And smartness too.
 You know, when I have smart people around me and I feel smart, then I’m going to think that they’re from the tribe of Naphtali."

 That was quite a conclusion.
 Plus, I didn't feel like I emanated affection.
 Probably the complete opposite.